 In the early months of the historical period, notably July 2013 through September 2013 and July 2014 through November 2014, the magnitude of the Ameren Illinois negative PEAs increased significantly.
 The IPA understands that this change was largely the result of the long position in the supply portfolio of Ameren Illinois resulting from the increase in municipal aggregation switching, and that long position was subsequently settled favorably to customers within the MISO balancing markets.
 This drove an over-collection from eligible retail customers during the previous winters and the large negative PEA values represent the return of those proceeds to the remaining eligible retail customers.
 Since December 2014, the negative values of the Ameren Illinois PEAs have been much smaller as portfolio volumes have become better matched with actual load.
-Ameren Illinois' PEA values have been primarily negative through May 2020 ranging from -0.005 cents/kWh to -0.561 cents/kWh with small positive values in December 2018 and January 2019.
+Ameren Illinois' PEA values have been primarily negative through May 2021 ranging from -0.005 cents/kWh to -0.561 cents /kWh with small positive values in December 2018 and January 2019.
+September 2020 and October 2020 had positive PEA values of 0.280 cents/kWh and 0.301 cents/kWh respectively, while the June 2021 PEA was a positive 0.115 cents/kWh and a positive 0.108 cents/kWh in July 2021.